No. 3 Notre Dame rolls to 12-0 season, beats rival USC 24-17

 Notre Dame: The Irish showed resilience throughout their cross-country odyssey of a season, and narrowly beating an inspired USC squad is nothing about which to be ashamed.
 They’ll be glad to have the test as they head toward a two-game shot at their first national championship since 1988.

 USC: The Trojans showed up well for Helton despite the bleak circumstances, but were undone again by turnovers, penalties and poor play after halftime.
-Swann should announce his decision on Helton’s future shortly.
+USC athletic director Lynn Swann is expected to announce Helton’s future soon.

 UP NEXT

-Notre Dame expects to get an invitation to the four-team playoff, hopefully to face Clemson in the Orange Bowl, which had several representatives outside the Irish locker room postgame.
+Notre Dame expects to get an invitation to the four-team playoff, hopefully to face Clemson in the Orange Bowl.

 USC’s worst season in 18 years is over.